 Our paper's findings and contributions to the literature are as follows.
 First, we study labour market transitions and provide evidence of the mechanisms behind the aggregate effects of automation on employment.
-Up to now, the literature has mainly focused on employment stocks or structures.
-We find that, on average, robot exposure significantly reduced the likelihood of job separations, and it increased, albeit slightly, the likelihood of job finding.
+Up to now, the literature has mainly focused on employment stocks or structures.1 We find that, on average, robot exposure significantly reduced the likelihood of job separations, and it increased, albeit slightly, the likelihood of job finding.
 Our results are consistent with country-specific findings on worker flows.
 For example, Domini et al. (2021) found that automation episodes in French manufacturing firms were associated with lower separation and higher hiring rates.
 However, there is no evidence yet on the effects of automation on labour market flows in a cross-country setting.
-Our results are consistent with several studies that focus on employment stocks and find neutral or beneficial effects of robots on employment (Dauth et al. 2021; Adachi, Kawaguchi, and Saito 2022; Klenert, Fernández-Macías, and Antón 2022).